Georgetown University Information Security Policy

 Approval

-Douglas Little, Interim Vice President and Chief Information Officer
+Douglas Little, Chief Information Officer

 Micah Czigan, Chief Information Security Officer (CISO)